Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-By observing Figure \ref{fig:Fig6e}, which shows the dislocation density for the simulations, we see that the initial spike in dislocation density is much lower for the higher damping simulation.
-Whilst the benchmark simulation increases to around $2.6\times10^{-3}/$\AA$^2$ at 0.82 strain, the higher damping simulation's dislocation density only increases to $6.4\times10^{-4}/$\AA$^2$ at 0.51 strain.
-With increased shearing, the dislocation density for the benchmark simulation decreases and then saturates at around $1.6\times10^{-3}/$\AA$^2$.
-This is in contrast to the higher damping simulation where the dislocation density decreases to $2.5\times10^{-5}/$\AA$^2$ at around 2 strain and begins to increase at around 6.5 strain, with the dislocation density for the higher damping simulation peaking at around $1.2\times10^{-3}/$\AA$^2$ at $\varepsilon = 10$.
+Figure \ref{fig:Fig6e} shows the dislocation density for the simulations.
+The initial spike in dislocation density is much lower for the higher damping simulation.
+Whilst the benchmark simulation increases to $\sim2.6\times10^{-3}/$\AA$^2$ at $\gamma = 0.82$, the higher damping simulation's dislocation density only increases to $6.4\times10^{-4}/$\AA$^2$ at $\gamma = 0.51$.
+With increased shearing, the dislocation density for the benchmark simulation decreases and then saturates at $\sim1.6\times10^{-3}/$\AA$^2$.
+This is in contrast to the higher damping simulation where the dislocation density decreases to $2.5\times10^{-5}/$\AA$^2$ at $\sim\gamma = 2$ and begins to increase at $\sim\gamma = 6.5$, with the dislocation density for the higher damping simulation peaking at $\sim1.2\times10^{-3}/$\AA$^2$ at $\gamma = 10$.

-Figure \ref{fig:Fig6f} shows the percentage of the overall structure in the BCC phase as a function of strain.
-Both simulations experience a highly disordered state transition at 0.27 strain, where the percentage of BCC atoms within the cells is below 10\% for both simulations.
-However, the benchmark simulation rapidly recovers, and around 50\% of the atoms are considered to be BCC after $\varepsilon = 10$.
-Conversely, the higher damping simulation makes a slight recovery to 17\% at 0.44 strain, before reducing to 2\% BCC.
-After 5 strain, the higher damping cell begins to recover its BCC structure, increasing to $\sim$32\% BCC at 10 strain.
+Figure \ref{fig:Fig6f} shows the percentage of the overall structure in the body-centred cubic phase as a function of strain.
+Both simulations experience a highly disordered state transition at $\gamma = 0.27$, where the percentage of BCC atoms within the cells is below 10\% for both simulations.
+However, the benchmark simulation rapidly recovers, and around 50\% of the atoms are considered to be BCC after $\gamma = 10$.
+Conversely, the higher damping simulation makes a slight recovery to 17\% at $\gamma = 0.44$, before reducing to 2\% BCC.
+After $\gamma = 5$, the higher damping cell begins to recover its body-centred cubic structure, increasing to $\sim$32\% BCC at $\gamma = 10$.

-To further explore the data presented in Figure \ref{fig:6}, a visual representation of atomic crystal orientation is shown in Figure \ref{fig:7}.
-Both simulations begin with a perfect cell (Figure \ref{fig:Fig7a}) before experiencing a disordered state (Figure \ref{fig:Fig7b}) followed by a recrystallisation (Figure \ref{fig:Fig7c}).
+A visual representation of atomic crystal orientation is shown in Figure \ref{fig:7}.
+Both simulations begin with a perfect cell (Figure \ref{fig:Fig7a}) before experiencing a disordered state (Figure \ref{fig:Fig7b}) followed by a reordering of atoms (Figure \ref{fig:Fig7c}).
 The number of atoms in the disordered phase is much larger for the higher damping simulation.
-During the recrystallisation, the grains appear to be much larger for the benchmark simulation, with many small pockets of BCC structure being present in the higher damping simulation.
+During the reordering, the grains appear to be much larger for the benchmark simulation, with many small pockets of body-centred cubic atoms being present in the higher damping simulation.